dr1verrr/dr1verrr/README.md

 ### Here is what i'm working on! 👋

-- 🌱 I’m currently learning Next.js and a little bit Node.js
+- 🌱 I’m currently learning Next.js, TypeScript
 - 👯 I’m looking to collaborate on React.js
 - 🤔 I'm looking for help with any pet-project ideas, finding a job
 - 📫 How to reach me: https://linktr.ee/dr1ver